List of Brazilian shows on Netflix: the 20 best in 2023

 There is no better work than 3% to start the list of Brazilian shows on Netflix.
 We say this because, for those who don’t know, this was the first show from the country to be produced by the streaming platform.

-The plot portrays a dystopian reality, in which young people who are 20 years old can take very challenging tests.
+The plot portrays a dystopian reality, in which young people who are 20 years old can take very challenging (and deadly) tests.
 All to try to live a better life in one of the only prosperous places left in the world.

 But as the show’s name makes clear, only 3% of these youngsters actually manage to pass these rigorous tests.